bcail/bricbooks/README.md

 - catch exceptions and give good error messages in the UI
 - load-test the application with many transactions
 - add searching (for payee, description)
+- switch to Qt GUI?
+It can handle all Unicode chars, and has good performance - both are issues for Tkinter

 PROJECT GOALS
 -------------